shiruimin123/DD2360GPU/asssignment1/report1.md

 #### 1. Compile both OMP and CUDA versions of your selected benchmarks.
 Do you need to make any changes in Makefile?
 The modifications we need to make to the makefile include paths and compute capabilities.

-From exercise2 we found that the compute capability of Google Colab is "7.5".
+From exercise we found that the computing capability of Google Colab is "7.5".
 We specify the target architecture in the Makefile as "-arch sm_75" to support the code running on GPUs with sm_75 computing capabilities.

 #### 2. Ensure the same input problem is used for OMP and CUDA versions.
 Report and compare their execution time.
 particlefilter[CUDA]